A major difference between old-school vs. modern bodybuilding was the extra focus on structural development beyond the muscles.

 Larger and denser bones, thicker tendons, and more connective tissue means bigger bodyparts.

 Overstretching muscles also increases the extracellular matrix (ECM) growth via collagen.
-Heavy weights pull you into deep range of motion while having additional muscle fibers laterally contract to pull upon one another.
+Heavy weights pull you into deep ranges of motion while having additional muscle fibers laterally contract to pull upon one another.
 This generates more passive tension to stimulate this form of growth.

 Stretching in-between sets may reduce outward performance but could only improve this effect.